ghi-electronics/Documentation/hardware/sitcore/soc.md

 4. Go to the [STM32 Bootloader](../../hardware/loaders/stm32-bootloader.md) to learn how to upload DFU files.

 ### Loading the Firmware
-1. Activate the bootloader, hold the LDR0 signal (SYS B) low while resetting the board.
+1. Activate the bootloader, hold the LDR signal (SYS B) low while resetting the board.
 2. Open [TinyCLR Config](../../software/tinyclr/tinyclr-config.md) tool.
 3. Click the loader tab.
 4. Select the correct COM port.
 If you are not seeing it then the device is not in the loader mode.